ckiee/ionir/README.md

 * In Visual Studio Code, use `Clang X.0.0 for MSVC with Visual Studio Community 2019 (amd64)` as the build/compiler tool.
 * When using CMake, first configure the project using `cmake --config Debug .` then build the executable using `cmake --build .`.
 * Alternatively, configure the project using `cmake --config .` then build the executable with the default options using `cmake --build .`.

-#### Running tests

-Use the `ctest` command bundled with CMake to run tests.

-Alternatively, build project & tests and run the tests executable generated.

 #### Visual Studio Code notes